 The Company undertakes sales and purchase transactions in foreign currencies, and therefore is subject to gains and losses due to fluctuations in the foreign currencies.
 Changes in the value of the Canadian dollar relative to the United States dollar could have a negative effect on the profitability of the Company.
-For the year ended December 31, 2012, Cargojet had net expense exposure to the United States dollar of approximately U.S. \$34 million.
+For the year ended December 31, 2013, Cargojet had net expense exposure to the United States dollar of approximately U.S. \$39 million and to the Euro of approximately €1 million.
 To the extent that Cargojet does not adequately hedge its foreign exchange risk, changes in the exchange rate between the Canadian dollar and the United States dollar may have a material adverse effect on Cargojet's business, results of operations or financial condition.